salaboy/from-monolith-to-k8s/README.md

 This guide will take you through an example scenario to move from a Monolith application to a set of Cloud Native microservices running in a Kubernetes Cluster.
 This workshop highlights the use of certain tools to solve some particular challenges that you will face while going to the cloud.
 These tools are just suggestions and you should evaluate what fits better to your teams and practices.

-All the projects here are Open Source under the ASL 2.0 License and we welcome Pull Requests and [Issues](http://github.com/salaboy/from-monolith-to-k8s/issues) with more tools additions and suggestions to improve the workshop.
+All the projects here are Open Source under the ASL 2.0 License and I welcome Pull Requests and [Issues](http://github.com/salaboy/from-monolith-to-k8s/issues) with more tools additions and suggestions to improve the workshop.
-We encourage people to follow the workshop in their clusters to experience the usage of these tools, their issues and their strengths.
+I encourage people to follow the workshop in their own clusters to experience the usage of these tools, their issues and their strengths.

-This workshop is divided into three main sections:
+This workshop is divided into the following sections:
 - Installation and Getting Started
+- Scenario
-- Running a Cloud Native Conference Application
+- Running a Cloud-Native Conference Application
 - Refactoring and improving our applications

 # Installation and Getting Started